mh-cbon/challenger/README.md

 If the password is incorrect, prompt user for a new password until the challenge is solved, or dies.

-When the new password is correct, save it in memmory for later use.
+When the new password is correct, save it in memory for later use.

 Also cleans up stderr of any sudo challenge output.